 Now that the keyword research for SEO is complete, we can proceed with using tools like Yoast SEO to incorporate the seed keyword as our focus keyword and then use the related keywords in the content.

-You can learn more about using the Yoast SEO plugin to optimize content in my Ultimate Guide to On-page SEO.
+You can learn more about using the Yoast SEO plugin to optimize content in our SEO for Bloggers guide.

 Over a matter of time, Google will index your posts and its keywords and you should be expecting some organic traffic coming your way.